-LTE, or Long Term Evolution, is the predominant form of 4G/5G technology available in the UK; the types of equipment which utilise this technology are divided into different classifications based on their maximum data throughput capacities, similar in convention to the different categories of Ethernet cable.
+LTE, or Long Term Evolution, is the predominant form of mobile technology available in the UK; the types of equipment that utilise this technology are divided into different classifications based on their maximum data throughput capacities, similar in convention to the different categories of Ethernet cable.

 Article by Daniel Coombs